Beautiful World Tour 2007: Howard Donald injury

 Early performances of the tour featured a "dance-off" routine by band members in the middle of the song "Sure".
 Band member Howard Donald suffered a cracked rib and a collapsed lung during this part of the 26 October show in Vienna.
 His injuries caused him to miss seven shows and limited his performance in subsequent concerts.
 He rejoined the band at the 7 November Oberhausen show.
 Following Donald's injury, the dance off segment was subsequently removed from the show.

-DVD release
+Home media

 The O2 Arena shows on 6 and 7 December 2007 were recorded.
 They were released on 25 February 2008 on a limited edition two-disc DVD set, Beautiful World Live, containing behind-the-scenes footage.
 A Blu-ray version was also released in 2008.